Compare Ethernet Service Pricing

 Course Of Service - Another benefit of Ethernet as a transport system is its support of course of service (CoS) that enables up to eight classes of service to be specified.
 This feature makes Ethernet as a WAN technology very appealing because the Ethernet WAN can be viewed as an expansion of the campus LAN

-Use our carrier quote form to see how business Ethernet can reduce your costs.
+Use our providers quote form to see how business Ethernet can reduce your costs.

 Benefits of Giga Ethernet for Businesses

-To meet the needs of growing business and the demands of high performance computers and software applications, today an even higher level of Ethernet technology is available.
+To meet the needs of growing business and the demands of high performance computers and software applications, today an even higher level of technology is available.
 This technology is known as the Gigabit Ethernet.
 As the name suggests, a Gigabit Ethernet service supports data transmissions at the rate of 1 Gbps (Giga Bits per Second) or 1000 Mbps.

 Need for Gigabit

-A typical network of an enterprise is quite similar to plumbing in your house, where several small pipes are connected to a few medium-sized pipes, which are further joined with one large pipe that supplies the water.
+A typical provider network of an enterprise is quite similar to plumbing in your house, where several small pipes are connected to a few medium-sized pipes, which are further joined with one large pipe that supplies the water.
 In the same way, when you implement a network to connect several desktops, you need a pipe that has enough bandwidth to support data transmission between these desktops.
 This is the reason why, today businesses want to implement a network backbone that can easily handle the increasing network traffic of rapidly growing Internet technologies and software applications.

 You realize the need for a Gigabit Ethernet, when you repeatedly start receiving complaints from users about slow response time on the network.
 A network usually slows down when you upgrade your workstations, servers, and applications to higher technology, but fail to upgrade the bandwidth of your Ethernet to support the increase in the demand for higher data transfer speeds.